-The 2014 fireworks lasted around 11 minutes and we can expect similar this year - they take place on the Thames around the London Eye (now officially the EDF Energy London Eye - typical of London to embrace corporate sponsorship so gladly!) so anywhere along the river should afford you a pretty decent view.
+The fireworks last around 11 minutes and take place on the Thames around the London Eye (now officially the EDF Energy London Eye) so anywhere along the river should afford you a pretty decent view.
+The arrival of midnight is also welcomed with the traditional rendition of Auld Lang Syne by the crowds gathered along the banks of the Thames.

-One new development for new year's eve 2015 is that for the first time visitors will be charged to attend the fireworks display, with 100,000 tickets being made available costing £10 each.
-This is being promoted as a safety measure, but with crowds at previous events several times greater than the available ticket numbers there are sure to be many people left disappointed, so make sure if you're going you get your tickets asap - they're available from the 26th September and will be sold online here.
+With crowds at previous events several times greater than the available ticket numbers there are sure to be many people left disappointed, so make sure if you're going you get your tickets asap - they generally sell out by the beginning of December.

 If you prefer not to pay, or indeed endure the crowds, you can also watch London New Years Eve Fireworks display from a variety of land-based vantage points.

 Watch the free fireworks from The Southbank, Westminster Bridge and Victoria Embankment, Greenwich Hill, Primrose Hill, and one of the several hugely popular London rooftop bars.